Fear-less public speaking

 When it comes to public speaking something similar applies.
 If you are calm the chances are that you will come across as laid back but not particularly effective or dynamic.
 However, with presenting, being very nervous doesn’t serve you well either.
 When you start to show visible signs of fear such as shaking, sweating, or going red, you become focused on what is happening to you rather than what you are saying, to the detriment of your performance.

-What you want is to hit that sweet spot, where a bit of nervousness gives you optimal performance.
+You want to hit that sweet spot, where a bit of nervousness gives you optimal performance.
 Remember that those nerves are a sign that your body is preparing to perform.
 You want enough adrenalin to enhance your performance but not so much that it starts to undermine it.
-I recently learned that the Yerkes-Dobson Law explains this relationship between stress and performance and the corresponding 'inverted U' graph.
+The Yerkes-Dobson Law explains this relationship between stress and performance and the corresponding 'inverted U' graph - where performance increases with nerves before sharply decreasing.

 Picture